codio/knowledge/source/instructors/admin/organization/llms.rst

 To enable Codio LLM keys for your organization, please contact help@codio.com to initiate the process.
 Specify whether you require OpenAI or Anthropic keys.

-..
-Note:: These keys are currently free but may be subject to charges in the future.